Squirrel Behavior

 Here are the top five things to know about squirrel behavior:

-2. they often communicate by vocalizing, tail wagging, and body language.
+2. They often communicate by vocalizing, tail wagging, and body language.

-3. they frequently explore their surroundings using their senses of sight, smell, hearing, and touch.
+3. They frequently explore their surroundings using their senses of sight, smell, hearing, and touch.

-4. they may cache food or use trees as shelter.
+4. They may cache food or use trees as shelter.

 5. when threatened or attacked, squirrels will usually run away or fight back aggressively with powerful punches and kicks.